 By Rick Steves

-These days, there’s no such thing as a free lunch in the airline industry.
+Your plane ticket to Europe will likely be your biggest trip expense — and these days, there’s no such thing as a free lunch in the airline industry.
 (In fact, these days, there’s usually no lunch at all.)
-If you save money, you usually incur some kind of loss.
-The formula I keep in mind when shopping for a flight is "Dollars saved = discomfort + restrictions + inflexibility. " Expensive full-fare tickets offer the ultimate in flexibility, but I've never met anyone spending his or her own money who flies that way.
-Before grabbing the cheapest ticket you can find, make sure it meets your travel needs with the best combination of reliability, economy, and flexibility.
+Because airlines offer fewer flights and sales, you’ll have to be on your toes to get the best deal.
+Before grabbing the cheapest ticket you can find, make sure it meets your travel needs with the best combination of schedule, economy, and convenience.

-Research flights online.
 Flight search engines compare fares available at multiple airlines, online travel agencies, or both, and then sort them by price.
 I’ve tested a number of them on a variety of journeys, both transatlantic and within Europe.
-Surprisingly, I’ve seen that the industry’s big sites — like Travelocity.com and Expedia.com — can miss several good-value results that other sites turned up.
+Surprisingly, I’ve seen that the industry’s big sites — like Travelocity and Expedia — can miss good-value results that other sites turned up.
 Overall, Kayak seems to have the best results for both intercontinental and intra-European flights on a combination of mainstream and budget carriers.
 (However, for cheap flights within Europe, Skyscanner has a slight edge.)

 A couple of sites are better for flights to Europe than flights within Europe, and some nice features make their results easier to navigate.
-Hipmunk has a lively interface (with a cheery cartoon chipmunk and "agony" rating) and a helpful timeline display of available flights, including layovers, to give you an at-a-glance rundown at your options.
-Inside Trip assigns each journey a numerical "Overall Trip Quality" score, based on such factors as the total trip time, comfort, and the number, duration, and ease of layovers.
-You can sort your options either by price or by overall quality.
+Hipmunk has a lively interface (with a cheery cartoon chipmunk) and a helpful timeline display of available flights, including layovers, to give you an at-a-glance rundown at your options (with an "agony" rating for each).
+Vayama specializes in international flights, and often finds cheaper fares that might not show up elsewhere — but beware that its customer service doesn't have a stellar reputation for handling cancellations and changes.

 Be ready to buy.
 Given how erratic airline pricing can be, you want to be ready to pounce on a good fare when you see it.
 Waiting to talk with your travel partner could cost you a good fare.
 As you delay, dates sell out and prices generally go up.
 Figure out in advance what constitutes a good fare, then grab it when you find it.
 Long gone are the days when you or your travel agent could put several different reservations on hold while you made a decision.